Billing by ANI (CLI)

 When a call arrives to PortaSwitch® from a DID vendor it is identified as coming through one of the “Calls from Vendor via SIP” connections in the system.
 In cases when billing by ANI (CLI) is required, an additional dedicated connection will be created.
 Among the “technical” parameters (such as the remote IP address) and the indication that a call should actually be charged based on ANI (CLI), this connection will also contain the access code that is used to select the applicable tariff in the product when the customer is billed.
 This allows for the use of one product that will contain “normal” tariffs (applied to outgoing calls when the call is billed by CLD) and “ANI-based” tariffs (applied to incoming DID calls).

-2. For an incoming toll-free line provider, create the “Calls from Vendor via SIP” connection with the following distinctive features:
+2. For an incoming toll-free line provider, create the “From vendor” connection with the following distinctive features:

-o If the same vendor (same remote IP address or authorization username) sends you both normal (billed based on CLD (DNIS)) calls and toll-free calls (billed by CLI (ANI)), then you can create a separate connection to handle toll-free calls.
-Specify the prefix for toll-free numbers (e.g. 1800) sent via this connection in the Tech Prefix field.
+· If the same vendor (same remote IP address or authorization username) sends you both normal (billed based on CLD (DNIS)) calls and toll-free calls (billed by CLI (ANI)), then you can create a separate connection to handle toll-free calls.
+Specify the prefix for toll-free numbers (e.g., 1800) sent via this connection in the Tech prefix field.

-o Input an access code (e.g. INCOMING-TOLL-FREE) in the Assign Access Code field.
+· Input an access code (e.g., INCOMING-TOLL-FREE) in the Service and rating access code field.
 The choice for the actual name of the access code is yours.
-Make sure that you define a rating entry that contains rates based on ANI (CLI) on the Usage Charges tab in the product with the same access code and tariff.
+Make sure that you define a rating entry that contains rates based on ANI (CLI) on the Usage charges panel in the product with the same access code and tariff.

-3. Select the Usage Charges tab on the product’s page and create a rating entry using the node selected for the connection with the access code INCOMING-TOLL-FREE.
+5. Go to the Usage charges panel on the product’s page and create a rating entry using the node selected for the connection with the access code INCOMING-TOLL-FREE.